ikmuwn/AdvancedRecyclerView/README.md

 # What is AdvancedRecyclerView

-This aims to advance the use of `RecyclerView`.
+This aims to advance the use of `RecyclerView` for android.

 * Simplify the use of `Multiple ViewHolder`
 * It is easy to use `Data-binding` to ViewHolder